ikucan/pykafarr/README.md

 ##### Development image
 Provides a complete development environment with all dependencies built and installed in order to build and run *pykafarr*.
 It is fairly minimal but takes some time to build (~10mins) due to building all the dependencies.

-##### Development image
+##### Runtime image
 Runtime image can be used as a basis for creating python applications whcih use pykafarr.
-The idea is that your docker containers would simply use the pykafarr as an example ut
+The idea is that your docker containers containing apps could simply use the pykafarr image as the base.

 #### To Use
 Look at the `tst.py` file in `src/py` or `tst2.cpp` in `src/cpp`